Sea Level Rise

 State of California Sea-level Rise Guidance Document (2018 Update)

-Update July 2023: OPC is collaborating with Ocean Science Trust and a scientific task force to update the California Sea-Level Rise Guidance.
+Update January 2024: OPC is collaborating with Ocean Science Trust and a scientific task force to update the California Sea-Level Rise Guidance.
 The updated guidance will expand upon the 2018 update.
 OPC will deliver an updated statewide guidance that includes: (1) an updated scientific understanding of statewide sea-level rise and related coastal impacts (e.g. flooding); and (2) practical and pragmatic approaches for state agencies, local governments, and communities to use this new science across their respective planning efforts.
 This update aims to incorporate the most current scientific knowledge and improved planning and decision-making guidance to support preparedness for rising sea levels.
-Read the California Sea-level Rise Guidance update factsheet.
+The 2024 update has been released for public comment.

-The 2022 State Agency Sea-Level Rise Action Plan for California (PDF) (SLR Action Plan), is a first-of-its-kind, highly coordinated effort to outline a roadmap toward coastal resiliency for the state of California.
-Developed through intense collaboration from the 17 state agencies that make up the State Sea-Level Rise Leadership Team, the SLR Action Plan is a living document that fosters accountability and collaboration for planning and implementing sea-level rise (SLR) action over the next five years.
+The State Agency Sea Level Rise Action Plan for California (PDF) (SLR Action Plan), is a first-of-its-kind, highly coordinated effort to outline a roadmap toward coastal resiliency for the state of California.
+Developed through intense collaboration from the state agencies that make up the State Sea Level Rise Collaborative, the SLR Action Plan is a living document that fosters accountability and collaboration for planning and implementing sea-level rise (SLR) action over a five-year period (fiscal year 2021-22 to 2024-25).
 It builds on Senator Atkins’ landmark legislation, Senate Bill 1, which was signed into law by Governor Newsom in 2021 and drives California’s efforts to achieve coastal resilience in the face of rising seas.

-The SLR Action Plan is considered a working document with Tribal consultation ongoing and annual updates to reflect the state’s evolving progress to address coastal resilience.
-The next round of state agency updates will occur in Spring 2023.
+The SLR Action Plan is considered a working document with ongoing tribal consultation and annual updates to reflect the state’s evolving progress to address coastal resilience.

 Within the Action Plan are approximately 80 agency-specific actions that are tied to outcomes and deadlines.
 Structured around the Principles for Aligned State Action (2020), a section of the Action Plan is dedicated to improving equity and social justice in coastal resilience efforts, strengthening tribal relations, and increasing support for communities entitled to environmental justice.